 Mediation

-Both David and Holly work as divorce mediators.
-While they are both active attorneys, they don’t directly represent their clients.
-Instead, as a neutral third party, they help their clients reach mutually-agreed-upon settlements.
+Holly works as a divorce mediator.
+While she is an active attorney, she doesn’t directly represent her clients.
+Instead, as a neutral third party, she helps her clients reach mutually-agreed-upon settlements.

 Overview of a Mediator’s Role